p-ranav/hypergrep/README.md

 `hypergrep` can search (1) a directory of files, (2) a git repository, or (3) a single file.
 The approach taken by `hypergrep` differs in small ways depending on what is being searched.

 For any directory search, the approach is: Find files that needs to be searched.
 Enqueue these files onto a lock-free queue.
-Spawn N threads that read from the queue and scan for matches.
-Continue until all relevant files are searched.
+Spawn N threads that consume from the queue, open each file, and scan for matches.
+Continue this until all files in the queue are searched.

 ![Workflow](doc/workflow.png)